Software map: Mapping software system example

 Software maps represent key tools in the scope of automated software diagnosis software diagnostics.

 As business intelligence tools and recommendation systems

-Software maps can be used, in particular, as analysis and presentation tool of business intelligence systems, specialized in the analysis of software related data.
+Software maps can be used, in particular, as analysis and presentation tools of business intelligence systems, specialized in the analysis of software related data.
 Furthermore, software maps "serve as recommendation systems for software engineering".

 Software maps are not limited by software-related information: They can include any hierarchical system information as well, for example, maintenance information about complex technical artifacts.

 Visualization techniques

 Software maps are investigated in the domain of software visualization.
 The visualization of software maps is commonly based on tree mapping, "a space-filling approach to the visualization of hierarchical information structures" or other hierarchy mapping approaches.

 Layout algorithms

 To construct software maps, different layout approaches are used to generate the basic spatial mapping of components, such as: